Here's what we know:

 It is better to not pollute in the first place, so rapid and deep cuts are a priority – these are necessary but not sufficient.
 Actively removing carbon dioxide from the atmosphere to balance out any hard-to-mitigate residual emissions must also happen.
 We know that land-based carbon dioxide removal options such as forest restoration can have benefits over and above climate mitigation and are a better immediate focus than more technological removal options.
 The balance between carbon emissions and carbon removals needs to happen globally around mid-century, and sooner in developed countries such as the UK.

-What happens next?A Intergovernmental Panel on Climate Change (IPCC) special report is assessing the science of 1.5°C, and the report will be released in October 2018.
+is assessing the science of 1.5°C, and the report will be released in October 2018.

 The report will outline what it will take to keep global warming to 1.5℃ above pre-industrial levels.
 It's expected to underscore the critical need for urgent and transformative climate action as climate impacts increase in scale, frequency and intensity.